nabin0111/AJD/README.md

 # AJD
-This repository contains the implementation of our paper "Under the Mandate of Heaven: A Historical Study of Omens and Executives"
+This repository is a work in progress and will include the full implementation of our paper "Under the Mandate of Heaven: A Historical Study of Omens and Executives" as it develops.

 ## Instructions for Using the Dataset and Extracting the King's Decisions